SeanZsya/SeanZsya.github.io/_pages/about.md

   In disaster relief scenarios, there is a safety risk for rescuers when they enter damaged buildings, such as those affected by an earthquake.

-  To tackle this issue, we have developed a LiDAR exploration and mapping system.
+  To tackle this issue, we have developed a Solid-state LiDAR exploration and mapping system.
 The proposed system conduct indoor information surveys and return autonomously after completion, helping to inspect the internal environment and find trapped people.

   The whole process requires no remote control or pre-specified routes, as the decision is made entirely by the on-board processing unit.